 Pass both ends of the rope between your legs from front to back and then to the left of your body.
 Continue it over your right shoulder and down your back.

 For comfort, you can put padding around your shoulders and groin.

-Hold the rope in front with your left hand and at the back with your right.
+Hold the rope in front with your right hand and at the back with your left.

 Plant your feet against the slope about 45cm apart and lean back so that the rope supports your weight.
 Do not hold yourself up with your hands.

 Step downwards while lowering your hands one at a time.